Company and Partnership DisputesChessboard image

 Hewetts has particular expertise in dealing with a variety of business related disputes, both by way of commercial litigation and dispute resolution, for both companies and partnerships.
+We can offer practical advice and assistance.
 A number of long running cases have successfully been resolved by Dispute Resolution and the avoidance of expensive commercial litigation.
+We are based in Reading and Windsor and we operate a national and local service.

 Companies